50 Things to Do in Boston: Ultimate Boston Bucket List (2023)

 Stroll the grounds of Boston Common.

 Boston Common, a 50-acre park at the center of the city, is often considered the heart and soul of Boston.
 It’s also the oldest public park in America, established in 1634 (before our nation’s founding!).
-Today, people love to jog, lounge, converse, jazzercise, and attend fun events here.
-Pro tip: Find the ‘Make Way for Ducklings’ sculpture near the corner of Charles and Beacon Street, it’s totally adorable.
+Today, people love to jog, lounge, converse, and attend fun events here.
+In the winter, ice skating on Boston Common Frog Pond is a must-do activity.

 Explore the first botanical garden in America.

-Connected to Boston Common, Boston Public Garden is the first botanical garden in America.
+Right next to Boston Common is the Boston Public Garden, the first botanical garden in America.
 With a gorgeous Victorian design, vibrant floral patterns, fountains, monuments and the Lagoon, the Public Garden is simply delightful.
 It’s a romantic spot, so don’t be shocked if you accidentally stumble upon a wedding!

 Have fun with your kids at the Boston Children’s Museum.